 - Brainstorm the different topics that you'd like to cover.
 You can even use a post you've already written — take the key points and cover actionable tips about them.

 - Write your notes like an outline.
 Keep your sentences short so it's easier to focus when you look down at your notes.

 - Talk slowly enough for people to understand you.

-Infographics are a lot of fun for making your blog posts a little more colorful and scannable.
-You can learn more about making them here.
+160. Create Infographics For Top-Performing PostsInfographics make your blog posts more colorful and scannable.
+You can learn more about making your infographics here.
 Share them on social media.
 Pinterest loves infographics.

 - Make a recipe for success in your niche.

 - Share a recipe with pictures of the food, and relate it to something in your career or niche.

 166. Share A Regional RecipeWhat types of food are prevalent in your region?
 Share a recipe so everyone can enjoy it!

 167. Show Off Your KitchenShow off where you make those amazing recipes and maybe how you organize to be successful.
 Source

 168. Share The History Of A DishPut on your historian cap and dig into the history of a popular food or recipe.